 The stress of wedding planning doesn’t end once the wedding is ready to go — you still have the honeymoon to worry about.
 Honeymoons aren’t cheap, but there are plenty of ways to save on your honeymoon without sacrificing.
-To get the most out of your travel dollars, you’ll need to give yourself plenty of time to plan and be willing to do a little extra legwork.
+To get the most out of your travel pounds, you’ll need to give yourself plenty of time to plan and be willing to do a little extra legwork.

 1. Use Airfare to Decide Your Honeymoon Locale